Chennai–Palakkad Superfast Express

 The 22651/22652 MGR Chennai Central - Palakkad Superfast Express is a daily express train between MGR Chennai Central (MAS) and Palakkad Junction railway station (PGT) by Southern Railways via Palani.
 This is the only train that connects Palani, Udumalaipettai & Pollachi with the state capital Chennai.
 The train covers a distance of 672 km at an average speed of 57 km/h.

 History

 Initially, the train ran between Chennai Central and Palani.
 It was later extended up to Pollachi Junction as a special train between Palani and Pollachi.
 In 2017, the train was further extended up to Palakkad Junction, thus serving two states - Tamil Nadu and Kerala.

 Route

-The train operates from Chennai Central to Palakkad Junction via Tiruvallur, Arakkonam Jn, Katpadi, Jolarpettai, Morappur, Salem Jn, Rasipuram, Namakkal, Mohanur, Karur Jn, Dindigul Jn, Akkaraipatti, Oddanchatram, Chatrapatti, Palani, Udumalpet, Pollachi Jn and Palakkad Town.